-Mac OS 7 and OS X Lion are now not so far apart.
+Mac OS 7 and the latest versions of OS X are now not so far apart, are they?

 So going retro is fun and all, but is there a practical reason to simplify the OS X appearance?
 In some cases, yes.
 Disabling window shadows and using a plain color background uses less system resources and can actually help to speed up older Macs, though they’d be best combined with some other tips to breathe new life into an old OS X machine.

 When I hide the toolbar folder no longer open in tabs (TotalFinder) but they open in new windows.
 Is there a way to change this?